EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 * The agent moves to the next state based on the action, observes the reward and updates the Q-value action-state pair.
 -->

 Here is the main loop for interatively refining the Q-values.
-We let the agent have a lifetime of x amount of moves to represent an episode.
-With each episode, the agent uses the updated Q-values for action-state pairs from the previous trial to explore the environment.
+We let the agent have a lifetime of a given number of moves to simulate an episode.
+With each episode, the agent uses the updated Q-values for state-action pairs from the previous trial to explore the environment.

 <div class="padded-code-block">
 {% highlight C# %}